exasol/public-knowledgebase/Database-Features/setting-up-ad-kerberos-sso.md

 setspn -S {Exasol service name}/{Exasol host name}.{AD domian} {Service account name}
 ```

-> **{Exasol service name}** \- this parameter represents a **kerberos service name** of particular exasol instance.
+> **{Exasol service name}** \- this parameter represents a **kerberos service name** of a particular exasol instance.
 This is the first out of 2 parameters which will be used during user authentication.
-It is arbitrary now, but later on it will be critical to use the exasct value which is set up here.\
+It is arbitrary now, but later on it will be critical to use the exact value which is set up here.\
-> **{Exasol host name}** \- this parameter represents a **kerberos host name** of particular exasol instance.
+> **{Exasol host name}** \- this parameter represents a **kerberos host name** of a particular exasol instance.
 This is the second out of 2 parameters which will be used during user authentication.
-It is arbitrary now, but later on it will be critical to use the exasct value which is set up here\
+It is arbitrary now, but later on it will be critical to use the exact value which is set up here\
 > **{AD domian}** \- Active Directory domain of the Exasol service user created during step 1\
 > **{Service account name}** \- Exasol service user created during step 1